“No surveyor shall take any position contrary to his or her own knowledge or opinion for any direct or indirect monetary gain or its equivalent.”

 A Board of Investigation shall be appointed to investigate the accusation(s) whenever a Certified Marine Surveyor has been accused of unethical conduct and/or practice.
-The investigative body will follow the grievance procedure as detailed in the Constitution and bylaws.
+The investigative body will follow the grievance procedure as detailed in the Bylaws and Guidelines.

 The surveyor agrees to abide by the decisions of the Board of Investigation and the actions of the Board of Directors.